 The inconsistencies among states appear in several items such as methods of: (1) asset valuation, (2) handling appreciation of assets, (3) handling inventory changes, (4) calculating depreciation, (5) handling charges in accounts receivable and payable, (6) calculating "value of farm production," (7) calculating interest on assets and production expenses, and (8) calculating the value of operator's labor and management and non-operator family labor.
-In addition, some states publish data for the total farm business, including the landlord's share while others publish only the data for the operator's share.
+In addition, some states publish data for the total farm business, including the landlord's share, while others publish only the data for the operator's share.
 Most of these inconsistencies are the apparent result of the notions of economists in the various states about these issues.
 It is clear that we have agreed upon neither what to measure nor how to measure it.
 Methods of charging depreciation, interest and operator and family labor and methods of asset valuation for several states are shown in Table 1.
+Some of this information can be ascertained from the publications, but some of it was obtained by personal communication with the authors.

-The matter of publishing the data for the total business, including the operator and landlord shares vs. publishing only the operator share appears to be a particular problem and is related partly to the prevalence of tenant operators in some states.
+The matter of publishing the data for the total business, including the operator and landlord shares vs. publishing only the operator share, appears to be a particular problem and is related partly to the prevalence of tenant operators in some states.
 Illinois has chosen to publish in the annual Summary of Illinois Farm Business Records the combined operator-landlord shares, although this is not clearly pointed out in the bulletin.
-The operator's share is published for only one item which is net farm income.
-Operator and landlord shares are published in a separate publication (Scott) which is much less widely distributed.
+The operator's share is published for only one item, which is net farm income.
+Operator and landlord shares are published in a separate publication (Scott), and operator-only data are presented in a third publication.
+These publications are less widely distributed.
 Minnesota (Olson) and Indiana publish only the operator's share.
-Missouri has chosen to publish in a two column format, the numbers for the operator and for the total business, with the difference being the landlord's share (Hein).
+Missouri has chosen to publish in a two-column format the numbers for the operator and for the total business, with the difference being the landlord's share (Hein).
 This writer suggests that when a "management return" or "labor and management return" is being computed, the computation should be for the person who is managing the business and that in most cases it is the operator.
-However, in some share rental situations it is possible that the landlord or his representative exerts substantial (or even total) managerial control over the business.
-The Missouri procedure appears to solve the reporting problem by publishing both the operator share and total business - - the choice of which is the important data is left to the reader.
+However, in some share rental situations it is possible that the landlord or the landlord's representative exerts substantial (or even total) managerial control over the business.
+The Missouri procedure appears to solve the reporting problem by publishing both the operator share and total business -- the choice of which is the important data is left to the reader.